Mely07/Sinatra-Portfolio-Project/README.md

 This repo subscribes to the Contributor Code of Conduct, based on the Contributor Covenant.
 The maintainers of this code take the [code of conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.md), to which all who are interacting with the projects codebase and mailing lists must adhere, very seriously.

 ## License
-This code is available as open source under the terms of the [MIT License] (https://opensource.org/licenses/MIT.
+This code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Contact
 If you want to contact me you can reach me at damely.tineo07@gmail.com.